Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # satisfy both )
 # PROC_REMOTE_STD=0

-# select IsoAgLib::iProcDataRemoteSimpleMeasure_c if capable setpoint management
+# select iProcDataRemoteSimpleMeasure_c if capable setpoint management
 # is needed, but simple one shot measurement value request is enough
 # ( reduce HEAP useage, as the potential parallel active increments are
 #   stored in dynamic lists at HEAP )
 # PROC_REMOTE_SIMPLE_MEASURE=0

-# select IsoAgLib::iProcDataRemoteSimpleSetpoint_c if measurement programs are needed,
+# select iProcDataRemoteSimpleSetpoint_c if measurement programs are needed,
 # but no or only simple setpoint control is wanted
 # ( reduce memory useage, as no management data is needed for detection
 #   of active setpoint in relation to own setpoint wish )
 # PROC_REMOTE_SIMPLE_SETPOINT=0

-# select IsoAgLib::iProcDataRemoteSimpleSetpointSimpleMeasure_c if only
+# select iProcDataRemoteSimpleSetpointSimpleMeasure_c if only
 # one shot measurement value requests and no setpoint handling is needed
-# ( in relation to IsoAgLib::iProcDataRemoteSimpleSetpointSimpleMeasureCombined_c
+# ( in relation to iProcDataRemoteSimpleSetpointSimpleMeasureCombined_c
 #   the single setpoint and the single measurement value can represent
 #   different values )
 # PROC_REMOTE_SIMPLE_MEASURE_SETPOINT=0

-# select IsoAgLib::iProcDataRemoteSimpleSetpointSimpleMeasureCombined_c for
+# select iProcDataRemoteSimpleSetpointSimpleMeasureCombined_c for
 # a very simple approach on remote process data.
 # This is only useful if no distinguishing between setpoint and measurement
 # value is needed